• Skip to primary navigation

 Variations

 • Incorporate a slice of day-old bread torn into pieces (or bread crumbs).
-Mash it up with all the other ingredients in the mortar until it's mixed in really well.
+Mash it up with all the other ingredients in the mortar until it's well mixed.

 • Add a bit of grated orange or lemon zest for a citrusy twist that brightens the flavors.
 This is especially lovely in the summer.